 Section 804.
 Use of Law School Facilities

 Only approved student groups may use Law School facilities.
 Prior to using Law School facilities, the room must be reserved.
-Room reservations are taken by the Dean's assistant.
+Room reservations are taken by the Assistant Dean of Students.

 Section 805.
 Flyers